CPPC

 Likewise, certain celebratory events (weddings, births, appointments, etc.) can also be submitted for consideration for a general announcement through the same media.

 Timing and appropriateness will be determined by the CPPC office in consultation with the executive committee, when available.
-If a member (or members) of the executive committee are not available, other sitting Board Members will be consulted until at least three separate opinions have been voiced.
+If a member (or members) of the Executive Committee are not available, other sitting Board Members will be consulted until at least three separate opinions have been voiced.

 Article submission by Members to CPPC Monthly Publication